panoplyio/panoply-python-sdk/README.md

 ###### progress(self, loaded, total, msg)

 Update the progress of the data source during calls to `read()`.
 It's used by the UI to show a progress bar, and for internal monitoring.
 You want to call `.progress()` at least once per `read()` call. `loaded` and `total` are integers, representing the number of resources loaded out of the total number of resources.
-It can be anything, like db rows, files, API calls, etc. `msg` is a human-readable text describing the progress status, for example: `3,000/6,000 files loaded`.
+It can be anything, like db rows, files, API calls, etc. `msg` is an optional human-readable text describing the progress status, for example: `3,000/6,000 files loaded`.
+For the best user experience, it is advised to provide a clear and coherent message

+###### fire(self, type, data)

+Fire an event of type `type` with the specified data Each data source comes with a predefined 'source-change' event that can be fired to indicate that the source parameters have changed in order for the system to save the new parameters.
+The data in this case, is a dictionary of the changed parameters

+#### Exceptions

+Exceptions that arise from data sources are not handled by the system.
+However, if the exceptions were originated from the `read` method, the system will retry the action 3 times before giving up on the task.
+While this may usually be the required process, there are times when a retry is useless (e.g HTTP 404 from a service the data source uses).
+For this reason, the SDK exposes the exception `panoply.errors.PanoplyException` that includes a `retryable` boolean attribute specifying whether the system should retry or not.

 #### Configuration